swaptacular/swpt_debtors_ui/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.
+You can edit the [config.js](../master/public/config.js) file if you want to change the active configuration options during development.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv`